-A guide to problems, costs, maintenance and repair for your 2004 Honda Odyssey
+A guide to repairs, service, and maintenance costs for your 2004 Honda Odyssey

 The front brake rotors can warp and cause a vibration when braking.
 The rotors will need to be machined or in cases where they are worn to thin, replaced to correct this issue.